“Every right is a moral as well as legal entitlement to have or do something”

-Every human is born with certain basic rights that he is entitled to for instance, right to live and right to freedom etc. Similarly every citizen of every country is presented with certain rights that are absolutely fair without any prejudice in the spirit of common brotherhood and conscience like the right to life, right to equality, right to freedom, right to education, right to equality, right to freedom of religion and many more.
-However, the same rights of a person can get surrendered if the person gets detained/ arrested for committing a crime.
+Every human is born with certain basic rights that he is entitled to for instance, right to live and right to freedom etc. Similarly, every citizen of every country is presented with certain rights that are absolutely fair, without any prejudice, in the spirit of common brotherhood and conscience, like the right to life, right to equality, right to freedom, right to education, right to equality, right to freedom of religion and many more.
+However, the same rights of a person can be surrendered if the person gets detained/ arrested for committing a crime.
 Although an arrested person too has certain rights that explained below.

-In this article we will understand the numerous rights that an arrested person has as provided under law prescribed by the Constitution of India:
+In this article, we will understand the numerous rights that an arrested person has under law, as prescribed by the Constitution of India:

 The legal provision regarding the right to a fair and just trial can be extracted from the Indian Constitution as well as a lot of Supreme court and High court judgments since no specified law has been stipulated in this regard.

-The right to keep quiet does not have any mention in any Indian law, however, its authority can be derived from CrPC as well as the Indian Evidence Act.
+The right to keep quiet does not have any mention in any Indian law, however, its authority can be derived from the Constitution’s right against self-incrimination..

 The right to stay silent is principally related to the statement and confession made by the accused person in the court.
 In addition to this, it is the responsibility of the magistrate to perceive if any statement or confession made by the accused person was voluntarily or was after the use of force and manipulation.
 Therefore, police or any other authority for that matter is not allowed to compel an accused person to speak anything in the court.

-The court further observed that if the police official is unable to perform his duty properly, then he will be accountable for contempt of court and also for departmental inquiry.
-Such dispute can be initiated in any High Court that has the jurisdiction over the said dispute.
+The court further observed that if the police official is unable to perform his duty properly, then he will be accountable for contempt of court and also for a departmental inquiry.
+Such dispute can be initiated in any High Court that has the jurisdiction over the said case .

 Regardless of numerous efforts to safeguard an accused person from unnecessary torture and inhuman conduct, number of custodial deaths and police atrocities are still common.
-Therefore, to overcome this, the Indian Apex court circulated 9 significant guidelines to protect an accused person which also included amendment to numerous sections of the CrPC which are as follows:
+Therefore, to overcome this, the Indian Apex court circulated nine significant guidelines to protect an accused person, which also included amendment to numerous sections of the CrPC which are as follows:

 The police must inform the person arrested about his right to inform someone immediately when the person is detained or put under custody.